GCRMN/gcrmndb_benthos/README.md

 for which data are included within the `gcrmndb_benthos` synthetic dataset.
 Light grey polygons represents economic exclusive zones.
 Colours corresponds to monitoring duration which is the difference, for each site, between the first and last years with data.
+Note that the datasetID 0009 is not included in this map, due to the very large number of sites and a monitoring method that differs from those of the other datasets.

 **Table 6.** Summary of the content of the `gcrmndb_benthos` synthetic dataset per GCRMN region.
 EAS = East Asian Seas, ETP = Eastern Tropical Pacific, WIO = Western Indian Ocean.
 The total number of datasets integrated within the `gcrmndb_benthos` can differ from the sum of the column `Datasets (n)`, as some datasets includes sites in different GCRMN regions.
+Note that the datasetID 0009 is not included in this table, due to the very large number of sites and a monitoring method that differs from those of the other datasets.

 |         GCRMN region | Sites (n) | Surveys (n) | Datasets (n) | First year | Last year |
 |---------------------:|----------:|------------:|-------------:|:----------:|:---------:|